TELLING YOUR OWN STORY THROUGH SELF-PORTRAITURE

 Are you interested in taking self-portraits but you don’t know exactly where and how to start?
 Have you been experimenting with self-portraiture but would like to push yourself further?
 Would you like to develop a cohesive series and get feedback on previous work?

 This workshop is for photographers who would like to take on the challenge and experience the fun of being behind and in front of the camera, and whom are ready to experiment and desire to tell a story.

 “Telling your own story through self-portraiture” will appeal to photographers who have created self-portraits in the past and would like feedback and help in putting together a cohesive series and artist statement.

 Workshops operate 100% online.
 All our premium course content is available to you 24/7 so you can learn at a time that suits you!

-And best of all, access to your course content is maintained for 6 months from the start date of your course, so you can come back to it at any time during that period (excludes forum access).
+And best of all, access to your course content is maintained for six months from the start date of your course so that you can come back to it at any time during that period (excludes forum access).

 This class is for photographers wanting to develop skills in self-portraiture.
 It is also for any artist who would like to dive deeper into the inspirations for art and the possibilities for telling stories, expressing messages, or creating beauty.

 You should own DSLR or a film SLR and scanner, a tripod, and have access to photo editing software.
 Basic familiarity with camera settings and editing is necessary.